Kiana-P/YelpCamp/README.md

 * Need Node.js and Mongodb Community Version installed
 * Download code and use terminal to install packages in your working directory by using the command: npm i
-* Add the following variables to your .env file (need cloudinary account and mapbox account)
+* Add the following variables to your .env file (need Cloudinary account and Mapbox account)

 `CLOUDINARY_CLOUD_NAME`
 `CLOUDINARY_KEY`
 `CLOUDINARY_SECRET`
 `MAPBOX_TOKEN`

-* Run seeds.js file using command: node seeds/index.js
 * Run app.js using command: node app.js

-## Continued development
+The app will work fine on its own, but if you want to seed the database follow these steps:
+* Add a NPS_KEY variable to your .env file (need National Park Services account)
+* Run getCampData.js using command: node seeds/getCampData.js
+    - This will request data from the NPS API, and save it in a file called campData.js
+    - Will only get back a maximum of 10 campgrounds, but this can be changed by updating the limit variable
+* Run index.js using command: node seeds/index.js
+    - This will reset the database and create a new admin user (user: admin, password: admin)
+    - By default, 5 campgrounds will be added to the databse under the admin's account

+## Areas to Improve

+- Update Home Page buttons
 - Pagination for Campgrounds and/or Reviews
-- Incorporate National Park Service API for campground data
-- Update Seeds file to only make new user if user database doesn't have admin
+- Update Seeds file
+    - to only make new user if user database doesn't have admin
+    - to randomize camp data from API
+    - so test image links can't be deleted
 - Deploy on Heroku or Cyclic

 ## Acknowledgments